juanprietob/clusterpost/src/hapi-jwt-couch/README.md

 # hapi-jwt-couch

-Hapi plugin to validate users using hapi-auth-jwt[https://github.com/ryanfitz/hapi-auth-jwt], storing user information and encrypted passwords in a couchdb instance.
+Hapi plugin to validate users using [hapi-auth-jwt](https://github.com/ryanfitz/hapi-auth-jwt), storing user information and encrypted passwords in a couchdb instance.

-This plugin also provides a 'recover my password' option by setting up an email account using nodemailer[https://github.com/nodemailer/nodemailer].
+This plugin also provides a 'recover my password' option by setting up an email account using [nodemailer](https://github.com/nodemailer/nodemailer).

+Edit the "message" portion of the configuration.
+The strings @USERNAME@, @SERVER@ and @TOKEN@ are replaced before sending the email.

 ## Usage